Early Childhood Care and Education: Certificate (5170)

 What is HACC’s program like?

-Our curriculum involves both field experiences and classroom observations through placement in one of many childcare centers.
+Because our curriculum involves both field experiences and classroom observations through placement in one of many childcare centers.
 You must obtain the following clearance requirements, at your own expense, prior to enrolling into EDUC 111:

 - FBI clearance